 DMV Permit Test #12

-FREE Florida DMV Practical Test Page 5 of 7
+FREE Florida DMV Practice Test #12 Page 5 of 7

-This set of DMV practise tests for the Florida include questions based on the most important traffic signs and laws from the Florida Driver Handbook.
+This set of DMV practise tests for the Florida has been updated for January 2024.
+It includes questions based on the most important traffic signs and laws for 2024 from the Florida Driver Handbook.
 To study for the DMV driving permit test and driver's licence exam, use actual questions that are very similar (often identical!) to the DMV driving permit test and driver's licence exam.

 Each question on the practise exam has a tip and explanation to help you recall the ideas.
 Questions about traffic rules, traffic signs, and driving statutes, as well as information from the Driver Handbook, will be included in the written portion of the official DMV test.